 - 4 cups Brussel sprouts washed and freshly trimmed

 - 1 cup All-purpose flour

 - 3 Eggs lightly beaten

 - Freshly ground pepper to own taste to own taste

 - Lightly steam the fresh clean Brussel sprouts till tender yet still firm to the bite about 3-5 minutes or so.
 Immediately remove from the heat and place in an ice bath to rapidly cool the Brussel sprouts.

 - Drain Brussel sprouts in a colander for about 20 minutes to remove most of the moister from them.

-- Container 3; add the 1 cup of Italian-style bread crumbs, 1/2 of a cup of Romano cheese, 1 teaspoon of dried basil, 1/2 of a teaspoon of dried oregano, 1/2 of a teaspoon of garlic powder, kosher salt, and freshly ground pepper to own taste.
+- Container 3 add the 1 cup of Italian-style bread crumbs, 1/2 of a cup of Romano cheese, 1 teaspoon of dried basil, 1/2 of a teaspoon of garlic powder, kosher salt, and freshly ground pepper to own taste.

-- Place a few brussel sprouts at a time in the all-purpose flour; dredge them in the flour to coat them thoroughly.
+- Place a few Brussels sprouts at a time in the all-purpose flour; dredge them in the flour to coat them thoroughly.

-- Place breaded brussel sprouts in the oil and cook brussel sprouts on both sides till a light golden brown color.
+- Place breaded Brussels sprouts in the oil and cook Brussels sprouts on both sides till a light golden brown color.

 - Place on metal bakers racks you have inserted in a metal baking sheet as they become done and serve immediately with your favorite homemade marinara sauce.

 © Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020-2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.